 El Rosal shopping centre was opened in 2007 and is the major shopping centre within a 100 km radius.
-Located in the North West of Spain, the shopping centre has an estimated catchment area of around 200,000 people and had an estimated five million visitors in 2013.
+Located in the North West of Spain, the shopping centre has an estimated catchment area of around 200,000 people.
 The main tenants are Carrefour, Inditex group, H&M, Brico Group, Worten and La Dehesa.